What is righteousness and how do I get it?

 As natural men we have a sin consciousness.
 We inherently know that we are not worthy to stand in the presence of God.
 We have knowledge of our own weakness to the sins which so easily overtake us.
 This has kept us slaves to sin.
 This consciousness of our own sin and weakness destroys our abilities and short-circuits our ability to live as God intends.

 That is why we must be born again.
 For in our re-birth, our re-creation in Christ we acquire righteousness.
 Without it we could no more be children of God than an ant could be a man.
 For without righteousness the Father could take no pleasure in us as His children since we would shrink away from the fire of His love since it would then be the fire of His judgement, for it is the same fire.

-He is the vine and we are the branches.
-And since the vine is righteous so are the branches.
+He is the vine, and we are the branches.
+And since the vine is righteous so the branches.
 And so should the fruit of the branches be.
-So we should produce the fruit of righteousness in this world and be a blessing as we are blessed.
-And we are able to bear a type of fruit that Christ could not when He walked this earth.
+We should produce the fruit of righteousness in this world and be a blessing as we are blessed.
+And we can bear a type of fruit that Christ could not when He walked this earth.
 He could heal the sick, raise the dead, and calm the storm.
 But He could not lead people to salvation for He had not yet paid the price.
 He had not yet opened the way for us to be re-united with God erasing the sin debt of Adam’s fall.

 So that is righteousness, right standing with God, the ability to stand in God’s presence as if we had never sinned.
 We get it through confessing with our lips that Jesus is Lord and by believing in our heart that God has raised Him from the dead.

-And once we have it we are tasked by Christ to share our witness so that all mankind has the opportunity to have it too.
+And once we have it, we are tasked by Christ to share our witness so that all mankind can have it too.